bigcat86/code-quiz/README.md

 # code-quiz

 ## Task
--Create a coding quiz that follows the acceptance criteria -Make sure you can click through, presenting new questions each time -Subtract time fro wrong answers
+- Create a coding quiz that follows the acceptance criteria
+- Make sure you can click through, presenting new questions each time
+- Subtract time fro wrong answers
--Build a high score display that stores data in local storage
+- Build a high score display that stores data in local storage

 ## Process
 - Create a basic HTML and CSS sheet that will enable multiple questions to be asked, leaving room for high-score